jManAscending/DnDHouseRules/README.md

 ## Enchanting
 Enchanting an item first requires that you understand the formula for putting that enchantment on that item and are able to cast the spell you are trying to enchant the item with.
-Cantrip enchantments are incredibly cheap and take only a single ritual that takes an hour + the casting time of the spell (though it does require you know the spell you're enchanting with)
+Cantrip enchantments are incredibly cheap and usually only take a single ritual that takes an hour + the casting time of the spell (though it does require you know the spell you're enchanting with)
 Higher level spells are more difficult, and require more than one performance of the enchanting ritual (potentially becoming ridiculously expensive for spells which require costly material components)
 Most of the uses of the ritual will be to prepare the item to recieve the enchantment in a final ritual potentially taking way longer (anywhere from 3 to 13 hours)
 There is no limit to how many times you can perform the preparation ritual other than spell slots and time